 I remember being completely overwhelmed by a fast talking salesman trying to sell me what he called “a sexy little sidearm.”
 The problem with that was I was not looking for something sexy.

 And then there was the salesman who thought I should be packing a large frame .50 caliber handgun for the sole purpose of intimidating any would-be-bad-guy who might try to harm me.
 The “Dirty Harry” salesman as I called him, had one thing right, this handgun would have certainly intimidated people, including me who, at the time, was a first-time gun buyer.

 Luckily, I figured out “Harry” was banking on the notion that it would not take long for me to figure out the handgun was not practical for my needs and I would most likely end up asking him to sell it on consignment.
 This gave him two chances to make money off me, all because I would have let him talk me into purchasing a gun that was not practical for what I needed at that time.

+No thanks!
 The key word to remember when shopping for a personal gun is the word “me,” after all that is who will be doing the shooting.

 Nowadays when I look at buying a firearm, any firearm, I try to keep the five C’s in mind and use this system as I navigate through the maze of firearms.

 Of course there are other things I may need to look at when making a purchase, and I almost always stick to these five points to help me determine if a particular firearm is a good fit for me.